paezha/Accessibility-Food-Banks-Hamilton/README.md

-In the absence of information regarding how food insecure households travel to food banks and related services, we examined accessibility to food banks using a 15 minutes (one way) travel time threshold.
+In the absence of information regarding how food insecure households travel to food banks and related services, we examined accessibility to food banks using a 15 minutes (one-way) travel time threshold.
 The fact that we must rely on a standard created for accessible drinking water in the developing world only serves to highlight the tragedy of food insecurity in an affluent country like Canada.
 More broadly, it points